 Kayla Berg was born in Antigo, Wisconsin.
 After a brief move to Texas, Kayla returned to Wisconsin and met up with friends.
-A friend dropped her off at her boyfriend's house in Wausau, a larger city about 35 miles from Antigo.
+A friend dropped her off at her boyfriend's house in Wausau, a city about 35 miles from Antigo.
 Or at least, that's the story the friend told police.

 The friend's story is that he didn't wait to make sure she got into the house.
 Rumors have swirled since day one that call this story into question, and the young man who 'dropped her off' has been a person of interest from the beginning.

 Regardless of whether he did drop Kayla off or not, she's never been seen again.

 Some of the content in this post may disturb or upset sensitive readers.
 I do not post graphic pictures, but websites found by following links in this post may.
 Reader discretion is advised.